turingschool/front-end-curriculum/projects/module-3/showcase.md

 ## Deliverables

-**Turn in all Day 1 + 2 deliverables via [this google sheet](https://docs.google.com/spreadsheets/d/1O5tv2wxmzeJp8-vlk5bZNTtRBEYQ4Zk-0SgOuyzzVJg/edit?usp=sharing).**

-### Day 2 before 12 PM MT
+### Day 0 Kick Off & Proposals Due (5 PM MT)

-* The link to your MVP proposal
+* Add the link to your MVP proposal in [this google sheet](https://docs.google.com/spreadsheets/d/1O5tv2wxmzeJp8-vlk5bZNTtRBEYQ4Zk-0SgOuyzzVJg/edit?usp=sharing).**

-### Day 3 before 3 PM MT
+### Day 2 before 3 PM MT
 * The link to your repo
 * The link to your Project Board
 * A link to 2-3 pieces of design inspiration that you will aim to mimic
 * A wireframe of your app - this can include sketches of your user interface, or a link to your Canva, InVision, etc.

-### Weekend PR review
+### PR Buddies - PR review

-Before the weekend, you'll be assigned a PR buddy.
-Over the weekend, tag each other in a review that you'd like some eyes on (hopefully a PR for something that involves the learning goals of this project).
+You'll be assigned a PR buddy.
+Sometime this week, tag each other in a review that you'd like some eyes on (hopefully a PR for something that involves the learning goals of this project).
 Plan to spend about 20 minutes deep-diving into your buddy's code, asking questions, proposing refactors, and just generally discussing the code with one another.
+There is a time block Thursday morning to connect with your PR buddy.
+PR buddy assignments will be posted in this calendar event.
+Your PR reviews can occur before or after this time block.

 ## Evals